 Fig. 2.
-Traffic history
+Traffic history for professional and business sites

 Some sites also list the number of views that a particular user's profile has had in total.
 This can increase a user's desire to complete all the optional fields in their profile, since this may provide more matches to searches performed by other users, and possibly add to their own popularity.